J1327/Macro/README.md

 # Macro
-using @ Pulover’s Macro Creator  to create macros for various tasks
+using <a href="https://github.com/Pulover/PuloversMacroCreator"> @ Pulover’s Macro Creator </a> to create macros for various tasks

 TDL;